int-brain-lab/iblvideo/README.md

 ### Network model versioning
 For lightning pose, we are no longer linking the versioning of the networks models with the code version (as was done for DLC).
-To update the models, upload them to the private S3 bucket in resources/lightning_pose with filename `networks_vX.Y.zip`.
+To update the models, upload them to the private and public S3 bucket in resources/lightning_pose with filename `networks_vX.Y.zip`.
 Always keep the old models for reproducibility.
 Then update the default version number in `iblvideo.weights.download_lit_model` to `vX.Y`

 You should always also bump the version in `iblvideo/__init__.py` when you update the models (at least the PATCH).